sematext/docs/docs/logagent/how-to-reduce-log-volume.md

 title: Best Practices to Reduce Log Volume with Logagent
 description: Reduce log volume to save storage or money for volume based licenses.

 Centralized Logs can often be very noisy.
 Developers love verbose log output for potential troubleshooting.
-Do you want to collect all logs, all the time and pay for processing and storage?
+Do you want to collect all logs, all the time, and pay for processing and storage?
 Probably not!
 A good practice is to reduce the log volume and focus on relevant log messages until a problem arrives.
 Log shipper settings can be adjusted to fetch all logs for troubleshooting and debugging if needed.
 Let’s have a look at the available Logagent filters for adjusting the log volume for operational needs.

 Here are a few examples that show how you can configure [Logagent plugins](https://sematext.com/docs/logagent/plugins/) to reduce log volume.